What is a DOI?

-The DOI will be available and clearly visible when you open a journal article on a database.
-Most journal databases with the automatic citation function will also provide the DOI in the citation produced.
+The DOI will usually be clearly visible when you open a journal article on a database.

 Examples of where to find DOIs

-*Note that JSTOR uses a different format, but their “stable URL” functions as a DOI.
-All other journals listed in Scribbr’s list of credible sources use DOIs.
+*Note that JSTOR uses a different format, but their “stable URL” functions the same as a DOI.

 What to do when you cannot find the DOI

-If you cannot find the DOI for a journal article, you can also check Crossref, where you simply paste information on the article in the “Search Metadata” box to find the DOI.
-If the DOI does not exist here, the article most likely does not have one and you should use the standard URL.
+If you cannot find the DOI for a journal article, you can also check Crossref.
+Simply paste the relevant information into the “Search Metadata” box to find the DOI.
+If the DOI does not exist here, the article most likely does not have one; in this case, use a URL instead.

-You may need to use DOIs when citing journal articles or certain books.
-Simply follow the standard rules for citing that type of source in your citation style and place the DOI in the space where the URL would go.
+You may need to use DOIs when citing online journal articles or certain books.
+Follow the standard rules for citing that type of source in your citation style, and place the DOI in the space where the URL would usually go.

 In APA, you may use the following DOI formats: